IMRFeng/fish-store/angular2-frontend/README.md

 # The front-end pages of fish store

-Technologies used in this module includes ES6, TypeScript, Angular2(RC1 version), Karma, Jasmine, and Gulp etc.
+Technologies used in this module includes ES6, TypeScript, Angular2(RC1 version), Karma, Jasmine, RxJS, lodash.js, and Gulp etc.

 #Prerequisite
 In this module, all of data are fetched from database via RESTful APIs, for more details please refer to [boot-service-api](https://github.com/IVictorFeng/fish-store/tree/master/boot-service-api)